cem-sirin/cems-adm-hw1/README.md

 ## submissions.pdf
 It is a .pdf file that contains all the pages retrieved from "https://www.hackerrank.com/submissions/all".
 It contains the record of all my submissions including the wrong ones.
 As I have mentioned above, the problems are ordered from latest submissions to the earliest one.

+## problems seperated (folder)
+In this folder you can find the .py and the .pdf files seperated for problems 1 and 2.
+The homework instructions were not precise on this aspect and, thus, I have uploaded this folder.
+The folder follows the same logic explained above.